utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-dynamically-calling-a-function.md

 }
 ```

-Within the **modules** we need to get all types that have the data-module we are passing:
+Within the **modules**, we need to get all types that have the data-module we are passing:

 ```js
 for (let i = 0; i < options.length; i++) {